battlesnake/nodejs-starter/README.md

 ==============

 First attempt at a nodejs/ajax app.
 It provides a web interface for editing a table within a MySQL database, and a summary page which allows aggregation of the data.
+As an added extra to show simple analysis, the app contains a knapsack solver...

 To start: `node app`